Faculty Education Enhancement Grants

 Faculty education grants are intended to assist faculty with the development of new college-level courses or curriculum (or with the revamping of currently existing courses/curriculum to reflect the latest research and education findings).
 Women, faculty from underrepresented groups, and early career faculty are especially encouraged to apply.

-- Faculty Grant proposals may be submitted by faculty members at the University of Wyoming, Wyoming’s community colleges, or the Embry-Riddle Aeronautical University-Cheyenne Campus.
+- Faculty Grant proposals may be submitted by faculty members at the University of Wyoming or Wyoming’s community colleges.

 - Proposals for new course development must be in agreement with WSGC programmatic objectives.
 Courses with an interdisciplinary nature are strongly encouraged.